SonizciTR/KubeLife/readme.md

 # KubeLife

-##Simple Kubernetes Monitor (Cron Jobs for now)
+##Simple Kubernetes Monitor

-We were in need for cron job monitor for kubernetes.
+We were in need for cron job monitor for Openshift environment.
 So I wrote a simple web page.
 Hope you enjoy.
 I am planing to add more features if I will have time.
 Open to suggestions ;)

+#### Notes

+*First of all, when i started this project, I tought it can be Kubernetes oriented.
+But our datascientist demanded other features and it become more focused on Openshift features like BuildConfig, DeploymentConfig, Routes,...*

+*Our main approach to deploy an application or cronjobs is giving same name to the each objects in Openshift.
+Every name is same at DeploymentConfig, Services, Routes, Cronjobs, etc...
+So this make easy to trigger anything as we like to.*

 ## Table of contents